mrbuzzgit/php/README.md

 ### 1. Variables, Expressions & Operators
 #### VARIABLES
-Variables store data that can change (or vary) each time a PHP page is requaested.
+Variables store data that can change (or vary) each time a PHP page is requested.
 They use a name to represent a value that can change.
 #### [CREATING AND ACCESSING VARIABLES](section_a/c01/variables.php)
 ```php
 <?php